 Now save the file with the “.sh” extension in the directory of your own choice.
-For this particular article, I am saving it in the default folder that is the home folder named as “tutorial.sh”.
+For this particular article, I am saving it in the default folder – the home folder – and the file is named “tutorial.sh”.

 Now, the script “tutorial.sh” will look something like this in the text editor after being saved.